lorenzofavaro/prompt-clash-game/README.md

-# Theme Prompt Clash
+# Prompt Clash Game
-Theme Prompt Clash is an innovative interactive game that leverages generative AI to create a competitive and creative experience.
+Prompt Clash Game is an innovative interactive game that leverages generative AI to create a competitive and creative experience.

 The application allows up to 5 players to compete in image generation rounds using OpenAI's DALL-E model.